Federal tax withholding for MPERS benefits is governed by the IRS Form W-4P (Withholding Certificate for Periodic Pension or Annuity Payments).

 Making or Changing Tax Withholding Elections

-If you are a registered myMPERS user, you can complete your elections online.
+If you are a registered myMPERS user, you can submit your tax withholding elections online through your myMPERS account.

-You may also complete the federal and/or Missouri state W-4P and mail it to us.
-If received by the 15th of the month, the new election will be reflected in the benefit payment for that month.
+You may also complete a federal and/or Missouri state Form W-4P and mail it to MPERS.

-If I want to make a change to my tax preferences, when will the change take effect?
+If I want to make a change to my tax withholding, when will it take effect?

-Any changes received by the 15th of the month will be implemented that month.
-Anything received on the 16th or later will be implemented the following month.
+Tax withholding changes received by the 15th of the month will be applied to that month’s payment.

-How often should I adjust my tax withholding?
+How often should I review my tax withholding?

-Because your tax situation may change from year to year, you may want to review your withholding each year.
+Because your tax situation may change over time, you may wish to review your tax withholding each year.

 Default Withholding Rules